xapian/xapian-docsprint/advanced/replication.rst

 and can cleanly handle the
 master switching database type (a full copy is sent in this situation).
 It doesn't make a lot of sense to support replication for the remote backend.
 Replication of inmemory databases isn't currently available.
+We have a longer term aim to replace the current inmemory backend with the current disk based backend (e.g. glass) but storing its data in memory.
+Once this is done, it would probably be easy to support replication of inmemory databases.

 Setting up replicated databases
 ===============================